-Country living on 1+ acre.
+Peaceful living on 1+ acre.
 Come see this 4BR, 2BA home.
 Boasts large master suite, private full bath, walk in closet, walkout to private deck.
-2nd large deck for entertaining on rear of home.
+2nd large decks for entertaining on rear of home.
 Fenced yard.
-2 2 car garages + tons of parking.
+2, 2 car garages + tons of parking.
 Bay window in dining room.
 Partially wooded view.
 Full Basement high ceilings and tons of storage.
-Will paint bedrooms neutral color and replace walkway
+Will paint bedrooms neutral and replace walkway.

 |Bath 1:||F (Level: 1)|